Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Core Qualities of a True Healer

 They are naturally empathetic and possess strong, compassionate listening skills.
-They are often introverted, meaning they draw energy mainly from themselves, not others.
-Consequently, they have high levels of energetic sensitivity within themselves, around others, and in their environments.
+They are often introverted, meaning they draw energy primarily from themselves rather than from others.

 Generally, healers have high levels of intrapersonal intelligence.
 They are contemplative, introspective, and reflective.
 These qualities together provide them with superior self-awareness—an essential quality of the healing arts.

-Likely, the above qualities naturally guide healers to engage in inner work to gain a deeper understanding of their psyche.
-(Sometimes consciously, other times intuitively.
+Many spiritual healers have experienced the “dark night of the soul.”
+These dark episodes can naturally lead them to engage in inner work to gain a deeper understanding of their psyche.
+Sometimes consciously, other times intuitively.

 How Spiritual Healing Works (Eastern and Western Models)